digitaltechnologyandcultures/DICE_Instructor_Handbook/weekly_cycle.md

 * Responses to student inquiries, ideally, will not take longer than a few hours, during normal business hours.
 * Instructors are required to be on campus for office hours associated with a hybrid format course.

+## Roster Checks
+Sometime near the start of the quarter you will recieve an email notification that your "Roster Check" is due.
+Roster checks are a means by which to compare attendance in your class (Canvas activity in the case of online courses) against your roster.
+If a student has not logged into the Canvas course, or has not come to the first face-to-face session, you should follow up with an email to that student.
+If they indicate that they are dropping the course, or you recieve no response, you should represent this in your roster check.
+[This can save a forgettful student thousands of dollars at the end of the term when they realize that they never formally dropped the course.]

 ## Starfish
 All programs in the School of New and Continuing Studies make use of Starfish a student success tracking system.
 Periodically throughout the quarter you will receive an email reminder to navigate to MySU and to complete a Starfish report.
 In these reports you can give students "Kudos" for good work, or raise "flags" for missing/late work, et cetera.